Dru Story News is a blog about politics, pop culture, sports, music, the arts, and a variety of socially conscious subjects.

-Veganism is growing in popularity and the reason is mainly because people are discovering our cultural love affair with meat may need to be reconsidered for many, many reasons.
+Veganism is growing in popularity and the reason is mainly that people are discovering our cultural love affair with meat may need to be reconsidered for many, many reasons.
 Whether it's because the animals are treated terribly, which is true, or because evidence is showing a more plant-based diet is healthier, interest keeps growing and the conversation is being had.
 Regardless, meat consumption is in question and veganism is on the rise.

 The Meat of the Matter